PEPALabs/cura_contract_client/README.md

 - Distribute token rewards to users.
 - Burn tokens from an associated token account.
 - Manage admin accounts within the Cura system.
-- Support for blacklist/whitelist mechanisms to control user interactions.

 ## Installation